-The holders of the preferred shares are entitled to receive, if declared by the Board, non-cumulative dividends at the rate of 8% of the original purchase price per annum.
+The holders of the convertible preferred shares are entitled to receive, if declared by the Board, non-cumulative dividends at the rate of 8% of the original purchase price per annum.
 Such dividends shall only be payable when and if declared and are not cumulative.

-The holders of preferred shares have liquidation and dividend rights in preference to the holders of ordinary shares.
-No dividends on the ordinary shares shall be declared and paid unless dividends on the preferred shares have been declared and paid.
-Through December 31, 2017, the Company has not declared any dividends.
+The holders of convertible preferred shares have liquidation and dividend rights in preference to the holders of ordinary shares.
+No dividends on the ordinary shares shall be declared and paid unless dividends on the convertible preferred shares have been declared and paid.
+Through March 31, 2018, the Company has not declared any dividends.